Awan2001/find-medic/README.md

 2. Open the project in Android Studio.
 3. Connect your Android device or emulator.
 4. Build and run the app.
-5. Sign in using Google Sign-In.
+5. Sign in using Google Sign-In(Note that you are required to had SHA key authorize to google sign in function).
 6. Allow location access to find nearby medical centers.
 7. Explore medical centers and post comments.